An Original Park Attraction

 One of the most popular rides in theme parks and amusement parks around the world is the Wave Swing ride.
-The most popular style of this ride is made by Zierer, and its seemingly delicate look makes it appear to be a much older, with classic looking paintings and decorations adorning the ride's fiberglass panels.
+The most popular style of this ride is made by Zierer, and its seemingly delicate look makes it appear to be a much older version, with classic looking paintings and decorations adorning the ride's fiberglass panels.
 The model installed at Great Adventure was a park model version of the ride with 48 seats.

 In the 2003-2004 off season, the Flying Wave was disassembled for a total overhaul.
 By opening day of the season it had not yet been reassembled.